lpasquale/kEEPER/README.md

 The **Minority Report** prototype is a *Python* application, requiring Python 3.5 to be installed on the target machine to run it.

-Our prototype delegates some of the reasoning tasks it performs to an external **ASP** engine (Clingo) and to a **Inductive Logic Programming** (XHAIL) system which are therefore required to make it work properly.
+Our prototype delegates some of the reasoning tasks it performs to an external **ASP** engine (Clingo) and to an **Inductive Logic Programming** (XHAIL) system which are therefore required to make it work properly.

 The *ASP* platform that we have chosen to use is *Clingo*/*Gringo*/*Clasp*.
-In particular, we recommend to use Clingo v3.0.5, Gringo v3.05 and Clasp v3.0.3.
+These tools are part of the *Potsdam Answer Set Solving Collection* (POTASSCO); more information about how to obtain and install them is available on the [web site](http://potassco.sourceforge.net) of the project.
-These tools are part of the *Potsdam Answer Set Solving Collection* (POTASSCO), more information is available on the [web site](http://potassco.sourceforge.net) of the project.
+In particular, we use version 3 of Clingo, Gringo, and Clasp.
+Usage of higher versions of these tool would lead to errors.

 The Inductive Logic Programming System that we use is XHAIL.
-This is an open source tool; more information about how to obtain and install XHAIL is available on the [web site](https://github.com/stefano-bragaglia/XHAIL) of the project.
+More information about how to obtain and install XHAIL is available on the [web site](https://github.com/stefano-bragaglia/XHAIL) of the project.

 Running the examples
 ---------------------